samjones00/docs/docs/_documentation/Add-ServiceStack-Reference.md

 ## Installation

-Prerequisites: Node.js (>=4.x, 6.x preferred), npm version 3+.

     $ npm install -g @servicestack/cli

-This will make the following utilities availble from your command-line which will let you download the Server DTO classes for a remote ServiceStack endpoint in your chosen language which you can use with ServiceStack's generic Service clients to be able to make end-to-end API calls.
+This will make the following utilities available from your command-line which will let you download the Server DTO classes for a remote ServiceStack endpoint in your chosen language which you can use with ServiceStack's generic Service clients to be able to make end-to-end API calls.

 <table class="table table-bordered">
     <tr>